 The foundation meeting of the Estonian Coeliac Society was held on February 14, 1998 in Tartu.
 In the same year the Estonian Coeliac Society was registered as a non-profit organisation.

 In the summer of 1998 the Estonian Coeliac Society became a member of its umbrella organisation – the Estonian Chamber of Disabled People.
 In 2006 the society became a member of AOECS (Association of European Coeliac Societies).
-Since 2o17 our Board Member Katre Trofimov was also elected as AOECS Board Director where she now has been voted to be the Vice Chair.
+Our Board Member Katre Trofimov was AOECS Board Director in years 2017-2020 and elected again for period of 2022-2024.

 The main sponsor of the society is the Foundation of Estonian Disabled People, while various projects have been funded also by the Gambling Tax Council and the Estonian Health Insurance Fund.

-Aive Antson, Katre Trofimov, Kaja Schumann, Signe Keerd and Anni Adamson are the Board Members of the society.
+Aive Antson, Elisabeth Rooväli, Küllike Põlma, Riina Allikas and Sigrit Keerd are the Board Members of the society.
 Project managers are organising and conducting various activities.
 General meetings are held 2 times in a year, while the nation-wide information day takes place annually in every autumn.
 Furthermore a health day is organised for the members of the society in spring, summer camp in summer and Christmas party in December.

 At the moment the society has 257 members, of whom 101 coeliac patients.